 He was born Mladen Sekulovich in Chicago on March 22, 1912, the son of an immigrant mother from the nation that later became Czechoslovakia and a Serbian father, who delivered milk for 38 years.

-Malden spoke little English until after his family moved from their Serbian enclave in Chicago to the steel-mill community of Gary, Ind., when he was 5.
+Malden spoke little English until after his family moved from their Serbian enclave in Chicago to the steel-mill community of

 Malden's father was a theater lover who staged Serbian plays in the church and in Serbian patriotic organizations in Gary.
 As a teenager, Malden played heavies -- usually Turks, complete with a big, black mustache -- in his father's productions.